ros2/domain_bridge/doc/design.md

 In this case, the bridge cannot know what QoS settings to use for the bridged topic.
 The solution is to have the bridge wait until a publisher becomes available before creating it's own subscription and publisher for that topic.

+#### Deadline

+Due to possible delays induced by the bridge, it is possible that the original deadline of a publisher may not be met when forwarding to a different domain.
+Furthermore, if deadline is important for the user application, then it is probably better for them to set manually on the bridge.
+Therefore, by default the bridge will assume a maximum value for deadline, but allow users to opt-in to matching the publisher value or setting the value manually.

+#### Lifespan

+The lifespan policy is closely coupled with the history policy.
+Since the bridge is not able to automatically detect the history policy of publishers, it is safer to let the user configure lifespan given their application-specific knowledge.
+For similar reasons as the deadline policy, by default the bridge will assume a maximum value for the lifespan policy.
+Likewise, users can opt-in to matching the publisher value or setting the value manually.

 #### Liveliness

 The liveliness QoS policy can either be set to "automatic" or "manual by topic".